constellant/dpSlate/source/dpSlateHelp/index.md

 ## Footnotes

-You can now add footnotes to your markdown.
+You can now add footnotes to your markdown using the PHP Flavored Markdown.

+## Abbreviations

+You can now add abbreviations using the PHP Flavored Markdown.

 ## Alerts

 _Asides_ have been renamed _alerts_ and have been added as Markdown rather thatn using HTML.
 In the future you should replace all of your HTML _asides_ with the new markdown _alerts_.

+## Glyph Fonts

+Because dpSlate now includes Bootstrap, the slate Glyph Font has been removed from the source and references to glyph icons have been converted to the Bootstrap Glyph Font.